 - Use non-skid rugs to avoid slip-and-fall accidents.

 - Train dogs to socialize with other people.
 This will reduce the chances of dogs attacking other people.

 Remember that you will only spend money out of your pocket if you file a claim.
 You may think that getting a high deductible is a financial burden.
 But if you maintain your house and don’t file insurance claims often, you’ll see how much money you can save over time.

 Most insurance companies offer a variety of discounts.
 Take advantage of all the discounts you may be eligible for.
-It is important to discuss this with your insurance agent to make sure you avail of discounts you’re qualified for.
-Some of the insurance companies that offer discounts are American Strategic Insurance, Travelers, MetLife, and State Auto.
+It is essential to discuss this with your insurance agent to make sure you avail of the discounts you’re qualified for.
+Some insurance companies that offer discounts are American Strategic Insurance, Travelers, MetLife, and State Auto.

 Tips on getting policy discounts:

 - Bundling multiple policies like auto and home insurance.

 - Newly constructed homes can be eligible for discounts as it is less prone to damage.
 Insurance companies can give as high as 40% discounts for newly constructed homes.

 - Full payment of annual insurance premium.